Tropical Smoothie Cafe opens new location in northeast El Paso - NewsBreak

 SOCORRO, Texas (KFOX14/CBS4) — Police are responding to a hit-and-run involving a pedestrian in Socorro Thursday afternoon.
 The incident happened near Horizon Boulevard between Regina and North Loop.
 The area reopened around 5 p.m.
 It's unknown how many people are injured and the level of injuries.
 Anyone with information...

-EL PASO, Texas (CBS4) — The 2022 college football season officially begins on Saturday.
+EL PASO, Texas (KFOX14) — The 2022 college football season officially begins on Saturday.
 The UTEP Miners will be taking on the North Texas Mean Green.
 The Sun Bowl stadium holds 45,971 fans and the home opener is close to being sold out.
-CBS4 spoke with UTEP's athletic director,...
+KFOX14 spoke with UTEP's athletic director,...

 EL PASO, Texas (KFOX14/CBS4) — The Canutillo Independent School District is looking to move forward with several school improvement projects.
 The district is asking taxpayers to vote on a $264 million bond referendum in the November election.
 If the bond is approved, it would help the district address critical...